ckirkendall/kioo/README.md

 # kioo

 Kioo brings Enlive/Enfocus style templates to React.
-This allows for much better separation between the view and the logic of the application.
+This allows for much better separation between the view and logic layers of the application.

 ### Why does kioo mean?
 Kioo is swahili for mirror.
-Reactjs is built around the idea that the view is a reflection of your application state.
+Facebook's React library is built around the idea that the view is a reflection of your application state.

 ## Artifact